3573 days. Still going.

 Many trails are breathtakingly beautiful

 Most Rec Trails built along abandoned railways are a work in progress.
-North of Keene, the Cheshire Trail got a bit rough, but our folding bikes with speciality off-roading tires plowed over the rocks, roots and loose sand.
+North of Keene, the Cheshire Trail got a bit rough, but our folding bikes with specialty off-roading tires plowed over the rocks, roots and loose sand.

 These are easy forest trails with natural hedges of black berries, blueberries and wild flowers.
 The six mile ride into Keene for coffee and shopping was a delight.